I have not winced nor cried aloud.

 Under the bludgeonings of chance

-The Iron Woobie is a character who is not just aWoobie; he is theWoobie.
+The Iron Woobie is a character who is not just a Woobie; they are the Woobie.
 Most Woobies are the victim of external circumstance.
-That may be how it started out for this little guy, but after having to deal with too much guff, he's lost the ability to feel sorry for himself, and will continue standing in the path of inevitable misfortune.
-He will Rage Against the Heavens in anger for the ridiculous extent of his trials and tribulations, but when it comes right down to it, he's not expecting the big guy to start doing him any favors now.
+That may be how it started out for this little guy/girl, but after having to deal with too much guff, they've lost the ability to feel sorry for themselves, and will continue standing in the path of inevitable misfortune.
+They will Rage Against the Heavens in anger for the ridiculous extent of their trials and tribulations, but when it comes right down to it, they're not expecting the big guy to start doing them any favors now.

 Opposite trope to Sympathetic Sue.
 Contrast Martyr Without a Cause and Angst?
 What Angst?, and compare the more snarky Knight in Sour Armor.
 See also Don't You Dare Pity Me! and Stoic Woobie.
 Most Inspirationally Disadvantaged characters are portrayed this way, often with insufficient justification and/or to the point of it being their entire characterization.